florianstijven/-colorectal-surrogacy-analysis/README.md

 # References

-Stijven, F., Alonso, a., Molenberghs, G., Van Der Elst, W., Van Keilegom, I. (2023).
+Stijven, F., Alonso, A., Molenberghs, G., Van Der Elst, W., Van Keilegom, I. (2023).
 An information-theoretic approach to the evaluation of time-to-event surrogates for time-to-event true endpoints based on causal inference.